 Implementation of the Comprehensive Plan will require continued engagement and conversation with the community.
 Tools to facilitate a participatory process, implement Plan policies, and mitigate potential negative impacts of growth pressures and strategies are highlighted throughout the Plan.
 In several instances, existing tools can be leveraged in better ways, but many tools will require evaluation and customization for Charlotte.
-The Implementation Strategy also includes the path to future plan amendments to help ensure the Comprehensive Plan remains current with Charlotte's needs.

-Before we close, we'd like to thank the people of Charlotte for contributing to a healthy discourse about the future of our greatCity.
+Before we close, we'd like to thank the people of Charlotte for contributing to a healthy discourse about the future of our great City.
 Varying opinions often lead to division, but our community worked to find meaningful compromise to unite around a single vision.